postcss/autoprefixer/README.md

 var prefixed = autoprefixer.compile(css);
 ```

-Autoprefixer uses a database with current browser popularity
+Autoprefixer uses the data on current browser popularity
 and properties support to apply prefixes for you:

 ```css